PhilippMDoerner/TinyPool/readme.md

 assert rows[0].username == "henry"

 myCon.recycleConnection()

+destroyConnectionPool()
 ```

 ## Initialization/Configuration and Destruction

 In order for tinypool to work, it needs to be told where the sqlite database is that it shall connect to, and how many connections it is supposed to hold under normal circumstances.
+If you're uncertain, I'd recommend ~4 connections.

 To initialize the pool e.g. on startup of your application, just call `initConnectionPool(databasePath, poolSize)`.
 To destroy the pool e.g. on shutdown of your application, just call `destroyConnectionPool`.